Santa Monica Mountain Lion Remarkably Found Alive After Mother’s Death

 Biologists used DNA to prove that a mountain lion they recently tagged is P-54, the daughter of P-23, the National Park Service reported Thursday.

-P-54, who is about one-and-a-half years old, was discovered in late February of 2017.
+P-54, who is about 18 months old, was discovered in late February of 2017.
 P-54 is believed to be the product of inbreeding.
 Her mother is P-23 and her father is believed to be P-23’s half-brother, P-30.

 A camera caught footage of P-54 that showed her “healthy and thriving,” the Santa Monica National Recreation Area wrote on Twitter.